dokterkats/katDBweb/content/oculuspc/DoctorWhoTheEdgeofTime.md

 ---
-title: Doctor Who: The Edge of Time (OculusPC)
+title: Doctor Who (Oculus PC)
 ---

 ## Rating (1-3)
 ⭐

 ### Notes
+Doctor Who: The Edge of Time.
 The user who submitted couldn't get it to work.
 Movement was always sideways from the looking direction.
 A revisit is welcome!

 #### Scoring explanaion:
 The game *does not require* a Joystick Press in order to sprint.